iggym/openapispecnotes/README.md

 ---
 ### Uses
-The Spec is used to
+The Spec is used to:
 * Describe RESTful API.
 * Produce RESTful API and documentation.
 * Consume and Test RESTful API.